-DO NOT turn the battery selector switch to the "OFF" position while the engine is running.
+DO NOT turn the battery selector switch to the "OFF" position while its corresponding engine is running.
 Alternator and wiring damage could result.

 "ON" - Turning the switch to position "ON" will use the engine battery to power the engine and 12 volt engine related equipment.
-The ships system battery will not be used for any engine related equipment, but will power all other 12 volt equipment on the boat (when "SHIP SYSTEM" circuit breaker is on).
+The ships system battery will not be used for any engine related equipment, but will power all other 12V equipment on the boat (when "SHIP SYS-TEM" circuit breaker is on).
 The isolator will allow the alternator to fully charge the two batteries, but not allow the operator to drain down the engine start battery.
+"ON" is the recommended switch position for normal boat operation.
+This position allows maximum use of 12V equipment on the boat and leaves a full charge in the engine battery(s) for starting.